C411XM3XN00B/Arduino-Morse-Trainer/README.md

 # Arduino-Morse-Trainer
-An Arduino Sketch to automatically ouput morse code for training purposes
+An Arduino Sketch to automatically output morse code for training purposes